markaggar/Water-Monitor/README.md

 - Synthetic flow testing support
   - Optional integration-owned number to inject synthetic GPM for testing (no need to waste actual water).

+## DISCLAIMER ##
+A water flow monitor does not replace the need for leak/moisture sensors placed in strategic locations around your home.
+If a leak is due to a failure of an appliance (e.g. leaky hose under the sink that only occurs when the faucet is turned on or a sudden failure of a rusty water heater), or water infiltration from outside, a water flow sensor (and this integration) will not detect that.
+It is best suited for wasted water scenarios (e.g. faucet left on, toilet flapper not sealing) or burst pipes (e.g. outside hoses, pipes behind walls) where you cannot practically place a leak/moisture sensor.

+Also, having a controllable valve that enables you or an automation to remotely shut off water to the house in the event of a leak detection (from either this integration or a leak/moisture sensor) could pay for itself many times over if you ever have a leak detected but are not at home to turn the water off manually.

+**Finally, your use of this integration means you agree that the author(s) of this integration bear no responsibility for leaks that are not detected or notified, due to any cause.
+It is important that you do your own testing, particularly ensuring that the parameters you set make sense for your situation**.

 ## Installation

 Manual installation